openhab/openhab1-addons/bundles/binding/org.openhab.binding.mailcontrol/README.md

 * string
 * up - down

-Commands are parsed, converted into instances of classes from org.openhab.core.library.types package and published by event publisher.
+Commands are parse and published by event publisher.

 MailControl binding is getting use of the following libraries: